The Difference Between Public and Private Accounting

+Public accountants provide services to clients such as consulting, auditing, and tax planning services.
 As a public accountant, people skills are a must.
 Since it is a client-oriented business, you’ll need to communicate regularly and efficiently with you clients on a day-to-day basis.
 In order to fully understand your clients, it’s important to completely understand their business.
 To do so, you’ll need a clear line of communication and be able to ask as many questions as you need to.
 Good people skills segue into being a good sales person.
 It is your job to bring in clients to your firm, so being able to market yourself is key.
 Being able to sell your services in a personal and professional manner will take you far in public accounting.

-On the flip side, private accounting is known for being significantly less stressful.
+Private accountants work within a company, non-profit organization or government agency in management accounting, corporate planning, financial accounting, budgeting, treasury or internal audit departments within a corporation.
+Private accounting is known for being significantly less stressful.
 Since private accounting work with the same group of people on the same client each day, the job tends to be more of a 9-5.
 Because of this, private accountants tend to have a more flexible job with more possible days off.
 Sick days and personal days are more common since each colleague is working on the same client.

+While both positions involve number crunching, long hours, and lots of coffee, jobs in public and private accounting are completely different.
 In the end, your decision should be based on your strengths, personality, and interests.
 What matters most to you?